-SBE taxpayers making prepayments before 1 July 2014 can choose to claim a full deduction in the year of payment where they cover a period of no more than 12 months (ending before 1 July 2015).
+SBE taxpayers making prepayments before 1 July 2015 can choose to claim a full deduction in the year of payment where they cover a period of no more than 12 months (ending before 1 July 2016).
 Otherwise, the prepayment rules are the same as for non-SBE taxpayers.

-The kinds of expenses that may be prepaid include:

-Rent on business premises or equipment.
+The e kinds of expenses that may be prepaid include: Rent on business premises or equipment.
 Lease payments on business items such as cars and office equipment.

-Interest - check with your financier to determine if it's possible to prepay up to 12 months interest in advance.
+Interest - check with your financier to determine if it's possible to prepay up to 1 months interest in advance.
 Business trips.

-Training courses that run on or after 1 July 2014.
+Training courses that run on or after 1 July 2015.
 Business subscriptions.
 Cleaning.

-Information Required

-This is some of the information we will need you to bring to help us prepare your income tax return:

-- ☐ Stocktake details as at 30 June.

-- ☐ Debtors listing (including a list of bad debts written off) as at 30 June.
+Infe ormation Required Thi s is some of the information we will need you to brir ng to help us prepare your income tax return: Stocktake details as at 30 June.
+Debtors listing (including a list of bad debts written off) as at 30 June.
 Note: In order to claim a deduction, the debt must be written off on or before 30 June.

-- ☐ Creditors listing as at 30 June.